shawnohare/go-multiparse/README.md

 	log.Println(reflect.DeepEqual(parsed1, parsed3)) // true

 	// A less general but more accurate parser that can handle USD money
-	// strings can be constructed via MakeUSDParser()
+	// strings can be constructed via NewUSDParser()
 }
 ```